chemron/Sun_GAN/README.md

 `module load cudnn/7.6.5-cuda10.1`
 `module load tensorflow/2.3.0`

+These can similarly be unloaded by using the commands:
+`module unload anaconda/5.1.0-Python3.6-gcc5`
+`module unload cudnn/7.6.5-cuda10.1`
+`module unload tensorflow/2.3.0`

 ## Pipeline: Data Preparation
 The pipeline for downloading and preparing the data used throughout this project.
 ### Data collection